rafaelromao/keyboards/docs/romak.md

 ## Extentions

-- The [N-Grams and Accents](macros.md#n-grams-and-accents) layer extend the Romak base layer to give easy access to common English and Portuguese n-grams and Portuguese accented characters.
+- The [N-Grams and Accents](macros.md#n-grams-and-accents) layer extend the Romak base layer to give easy access to common English and Portuguese n-grams and Portuguese accented characters, along with the letters z and x.
 - The [Lower and Raise](symbols.md) layers give access to function keys, symbols and numbers.
 The symbols are arranged to make them easy to use in software programming, with VIM, and math operations.

 ##